isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 	return rc.execute(s.Verbose, dryRun)
 }
 ```
 where `mysqlReplicaClone.execute` does all of the heavy lifting to match DB's internals, the code for which is available in [mysql_replica_clone.go](https://github.com/InVisionApp/ds-blog/blob/master/blog/DS-1311/code/mysql_replica_clone.go).
-The goal of the clone is to take a list of DB users from source replica instance and compare it with the target and re-create any missing users and their grants.
+The goal of this clone process is to take a list of DB users from source replica instance and compare it with the target and re-create any missing users and their grants.
 Here's how this works:

 - after making [connections](https://github.com/InVisionApp/ds-blog/blob/master/blog/DS-1311/code/mysql_replica_clone.go#L94-L102) to source and target instances, we gather the users and their grants on both source and target instances using `dumpQuery` function [here](https://github.com/InVisionApp/ds-blog/blob/master/blog/DS-1311/code/mysql_replica_clone.go#L104-L119)
 - [dumpQuery](https://github.com/InVisionApp/ds-blog/blob/master/blog/DS-1311/code/mysql_replica_clone.go#L246-L324)'s job is to turn MySQL table rows into Go's `map` with it's **key** comprised of *concatenated primary key values* and it's **value** being the entire row represented as `map` with *column names as keys and column values as pointer values*.
 For example, suppose the table is: